Dino-s26/helios-octagon-boiler-plate/README.md

 ## How to Contribute:

 1. Raise/Open Issue
-2. Put detail on the Issue raise
+2. Put detail on the Issue raised
 3. Once Issue solved/accepted, it will be added to the Boiler Plate

 Feel free to have discussion, this will be our open-source stuff can be use by public